tengrommel/GO_Cloud_Computing/Concurrency/Chapter4_Concurrency_Patterns_in_Go/note.md

 In Go, you can achieve this by writing code that utilizes copies of values instead of pointers to values in memory.<br>
 Some languages support utilization of pointers with explicitly immutable values; however, Go is not among these.

+Confinement can also allow for a lighter cognitive load on the developer and smaller critical sections.

+Confinement is the simple yet powerful idea of ensuring information is only ever available from one concurrent process.

+There are two kinds of confinement possible: ad hoc and lexical.

+This is why I prefer lexical confinement: it wields the compiler to enforce the confinement.

+Lexical: it wields the compiler to enforce the confinement.

+Lexical confinement involves using lexical scope to expose only the correct data and concurrency primitives for multiple concurrent processes to use.

+## The for-select Loop

+    for { // Either loop infinitely or range over something select {
+        // Do some work with channels
+        }
+    }

+*Sending iteration variables out on a channel*
+> Oftentimes you'll want to convert something that can be iterated over into values on a channel.

+    for _, s := range []string{"a", "b", "c"} {
+        select {
+        case <-done:
+            return
+        case stringStream <- s:
+        }
+    }

+*Looping infinitely waiting to be stopped*
+>It's very common to create goroutines that loop infinitely until they're stopped.<br>
+There are a couple variations of this one.

+    for {
+        select {
+        case <-done:
+            return
+        default:
+        }
+        // Do non-preemptable work
+    }

+If the done channel isn't closed, we'll exit the select statement and continue on to the rest of out for loop's body.

+*The second variation embeds the work in a default clause of the select statement*

+    for {
+        select {
+        case <-done:
+            return
+        default:
+            // Do non-preemptable work
+        }
+    }

+## Preventing Goroutine Leaks

+*As we covered in the section “Goroutines”, we know goroutines are cheap and easy to create; it’s one of the things that makes Go such a productive language.*

+The runtime handles multiplexing the goroutines onto any number of operating system threads so that we don't often have to worry about that level of abstraction.